Kriengkrai/xml2j-gen/README.md

 * -w is the working directory for the choice project
 * -c is the fully qualified name of the configuration file

+To see possible arguments (help):
+* java -jar xml2j.jar

 ** SAMPLES **
 I have added a samples directory with among others SEPA.
 In here I am also using Spring Data with MongoDB to persists transactions to Mongo.
 You will need to have [xml2j-springdata](https://github.com/lolkedijkstra/xml2j-springdata.git) as well if you want to use these samples.